Iberdrola promoted the planting two million trees in 2020 and 2021, a number that will increase to 20 million in 2030

-The group promoted the plantation of more than 768,000 trees in 2020 as part of its Trees programme.
+The group promoted the plantation of two million trees in seven countries in 2020 and 2021 as part of its Trees programme.
 The company is committed to planting 20 million trees during the next decade — with the primary objective of reaching 2.5 million by 2022 and 8 million by 2025 — to capture approximately 6 million tonnes of CO2 within 30 years.

 The plan is part of Iberdrola's commitment to protect biodiversity and care for healthy ecosystems as crucial elements for sustainable growth.
 In this regard, the group, an international leader in the fight against climate change and a global leader in renewable energies, has set out to achieving zero net biodiversity loss by 2030, working to ensure that new facilities deliver a net positive impact on biodiversity, where possible.